 Q. How does the Construction Products Regulation (CPR) affect FR treated wood?

 WPA FR4: FR Rated Timber Products and the CPR

 Those who manufacture construction products for which a harmonised standard exists have an obligation to draw up a Declaration of Performance (DoP) and apply a CE mark when the product is first placed on the market.

 Q. What do current building regs say about timber cladding and fire treatment?

-WPA FR 5: External Timber Cladding: Guidance to amended Building Regulations (09.2019)
+WPA FR5: External Timber Cladding and Fire Risk - Guidance to amended Building Regulations (July 2022)